nknapp/thought/README.md

 ### Authoring modules

+Thought uses [customize-engine-handlebars](https://npmjs.com/package/customize-engine-handlebars) under the hood, so the documentation of this module is a good starting-point, if you want to know how to create override-configurations.
-Have a look at [customize-engine-handlebars](https://npmjs.com/package/customize-engine-handlebars) for an example on how to write a module.
-For a real example have a look at [thought-plugin-jsdoc](https://npmjs.com/package/thought-plugin-jsdoc).
+Have a look at  for an example on how to write a module.

+For a real example of a thought-plugin have a look at [thought-plugin-jsdoc](https://npmjs.com/package/thought-plugin-jsdoc).

 ### Using modules